v3dqnt/Wind/README.md

 # Wind • The Simplest Optimizer For Windows 🌃

 ## Features :
-Will Be Revealed With The Release Of GUI Version SOON! <br>
+Will Be Revealed With The Release Of GUI Version SOON!

 Till Then Try [Wind CLI](https://github.com/v3dqnt/Wind/releases)

 ## Installation :